-We’ve all fallen in love with Talk Like a Pirate Day —and why wouldn’t you?
-It’s a time to bark like an old salt, drink rum from the bottle, and throw manners out the window.
-So now the question to ask, apparently, is simple.
-Why can’t cats get in on the action too?
-Thanks to National Meow Like a Pirate Day every September 19, felines now have an amazing arh-portunity to set sail and get their sea paws going.
+Thanks to National Meow Like a Pirate Day, every September 19, felines now have an amazing argh-portunity to set sail and exercise their sea paws.
 While meowing like a pirate may not make the most sense at first, there is some historical precedent for the relationship.

 National Meow Like a Pirate Day timeline

-Sailors begin bringing cats on boats to help control the rodent population.
+Sailors are first known to bring cats on board to help control their ships’ rodent population.

 National Meow Like a Pirate Day Activities